svelama/fluent-bit-splunk/fluent-bit-k3d-test/docs/PRODUCTION_CHECKLIST.md

 ### 3. Verification Checklist

-- [ ] All expected namespaces are sending logs
+- [ ] All expected consumer pods are sending logs (check pod labels)
 - [ ] No errors in Fluent Bit logs
-- [ ] Logs appearing in correct Splunk indexes
+- [ ] Consumer logs appearing in correct Splunk indexes
+- [ ] Infrastructure logs routing correctly
 - [ ] Log latency is acceptable (< 30 seconds)
 - [ ] Resource usage is within limits
 - [ ] No RBAC permission errors
-- [ ] Secret access is working for all namespaces
+- [ ] Secret access is working for all consumer namespaces
-- [ ] Filtered namespaces are properly excluded
+- [ ] Fluent Bit's own logs are excluded (no recursion)

 ### 4. Documentation